-&lt;sup>3 The zero ceiling on nonconcessional external debt does not apply to forthcoming external loans from the European Investment Bank and the Central African States Development Bank, as specified in paragraph 11 of the Technical Memorandum of Understanding.
+3 The zero ceiling on nonconcessional external debt does not apply to forthcoming external loans from the European Investment Bank and the Central African States Development Bank, as specified in paragraph 11 of the Technical Memorandum of Understanding.

 Table 2.
-Republic of Congo: Structural Benchmarks under the ECF Arrangement, 2010-11
+Republic of Congo: Structural Benchmarks under the ECF Arrangement, 2010-11 --

-Measures Timing/status Public financial management and domestic revenue mobilization Have no recourse to emergency payment and cash advance procedures except in situations stated in the organic budget law.
-Continuous Support implementation of the new procurement code by ensuring that 80 percent of public contracts) having a total value of over CFAF 250 million are open to competitive bidding.
-Continuous Undertake audits to assess the arrears (wages, pensions) and liabilities of public enterprises liquidated or under restructuring.
-These audits will cover the period 2000-08.
-End-June 2010 Governance and natural resource management Support implementation of the new oil commercialization action plan by ensuring that oil is marketed in line with the recommendations made by the international consultant, who is advising the state-owned oil enterprise (SNPC) on international best practice.
-These recommendations will include the introduction of competitive tenders for oil sales.
-Continuous Have an internationally reputable audit firm certify oil revenue quarterly, using the same specifications as for the 2003 certification and with no restrictions on access to the information; and publish the certification reports on the website of the Ministry of Economy, Finance and Budget (www.mefb-cg.org).
+Measures Status End- Dec 2010 Status End-March 2011 Timing Public financial management and domestic revenue mobilization Justification: Strengthen investment quality Support implementation of the new procurement code by ensuring that 80 percent of public contracts having a total value of over CFAF 250 million are open to competitive bidding.
+Observed, with delay Observed, with delay Continuous Governance and natural resource management Justification: Continue strengthening of oil sector governance Have an internationally reputable audit firm certify oil revenue quarterly, using the same specifications as for the 2003 certification and with no restrictions on access to the information; and publish the certification reports on the website of the ministry of economy, finance and budget (www.mefb-cg.org).
 Also, the government will post on the website not only the audit but for each report, a note addressing comments by the auditors.
-Continuous Repatriate to the Treasury the proceeds of oil shipments commercialized by private companies and SNPC on behalf of the government within 45 days after the actual shipment date, based on actual quantities, prices, and shipment dates.
-Continuous Finalize the strategic study of the oil sector-assisted by Congo's development partners-which will include a critical assessment of the institutions and enterprises, including CORAF.
-End-September 2010 Public enterprises Ensure regular and timely adjustment of petroleum-product prices in line with the pricing mechanism adopted in May 2009, to avoid the need for budget subsidies or subsidies to the state-owned oil refinery, CORAF.
-Quarterly
+Observed, with delay Observed, with delay Continuous, with a one- quarter lag Repatriate to the Treasury the proceeds of oil shipments commercialized by private companies and SNPC on behalf of the government within 45 days after the actual shipment date, based on actual quantities, prices, and shipment dates.
+Observed Observed Continuous

-ATTACHMENT I
+ATTACHMENT